gteklee/node-sonar-api/README.md

 (Early release of the package only includes "getAll" and "get" requests!
 Plans for later releases will include "create", "delete", and "update" requests to the API)

-* 0.2.7 fixes path generation for object parameters that require arrays *
+* 0.2.7 fixes path generation for parameters that require arrays

 ## Installation
 Using npm: